Expensent

 What is the best way to enter receipts in QuickBooks Online?

 There is no single best method — it depends on where your receipts come from.
-For paper receipts (coffee, gas, office supplies), the QuickBooks for Business mobile app with Snap Receipt is the fastest: photo, OCR, bank-feed match, done.
-For email receipts (SaaS subscriptions, Amazon, Uber, cloud services), forwarding to your @qbodocs.com address works but is manual.
-For high-volume email invoices that need automation, Expensent connects to your inbox via OAuth and forwards them to @qbodocs.com for you.
-For firms that need line-item extraction and vendor portal fetching, Dext or Hubdoc are the established choices.
+For paper receipts (coffee, gas, office supplies), the QuickBooks for Business mobile app with Receipts in a snap is the fastest: photo, OCR, bank-feed match, done.
+For email receipts (SaaS subscriptions, Amazon, Uber, cloud services), forwarding to the QuickBooks address shown in your company works but is manual.
+For high-volume email invoices that need automation, Expensent connects to your inbox via OAuth and forwards selected or rule-matched items to QuickBooks.
+For firms that need line-item extraction and vendor portal fetching, Dext or Hubdoc are established choices.
 Most businesses end up using two methods together: mobile for paper and an email-first tool for everything that arrives in the inbox.

 Does QuickBooks have receipt capture on all plans in 2026?